pingforhelp/BCA/docs/computer-sci/computer-fundamentals/CO&NWunit-2.md

 - It is a Connectionless layout Protocol that layout a basic but unreliable message service.
 - UDP adds no flow Control, reliability or error recovery functions.
 4) Internet Protocol (IP):

-# IP Address
-It is a Multipoint Connection & a non-robust topology because if the backbone fails the topology crashes.

-# IP address:
-## What is Internet?
+# What is Internet?
 The Internet is a global network of interconnected Computers & devices that allows users to access and share informations & devices, allowing them to communicate and exchange data.
 It enables uses to access a wide range of services such as:
 1) Websites
 2) Emails
 3) Social Media
 4) Online applications
 5) Cloud storage

-# Essential tools for World Wide Web
+Essential tools for World Wide Web
 1) Education
 2) Business
 3) Entertainment